Welcome to the KRG at Texas A&M!

 Prof. Milad Koohi (koohi@tamu.edu)

-Keywords: Advanced Materials, III-Nitrides, Ferroelectrics, Piezoelectrics, Complex Oxides, Multiphysics Integration, Electromagnetics, Acoustics, Quantum Mechanics, Reconfigurable, Nonlinear Dynamics, Microwave, mmWave, Sub-THz, Micro/Nanomanufacturing Processes, Heterogenous Integration, Packaging, Microelectronics, Micro/Nanosystems, RF MEMS, BAW, SAW, NextG Front-Ends, 6G, Communications, Positioning, Navigation, Timing, Clock, PNT, Space Electronics
+Keywords: Advanced Materials, III-Nitrides, Ferroelectrics, Piezoelectrics, Complex Oxides, Multiphysics Integration, Electromagnetics, Acoustics, Quantum Mechanics, Reconfigurable, Nonlinear Dynamics, Microwave, mmWave, Sub-THz, RF Circuits, RFIC, Micro/Nanomanufacturing Processes, Heterogenous Integration, Packaging, Microelectronics, Micro/Nanosystems, RF MEMS, BAW, SAW, NextG Front-Ends, 6G, Communications, Positioning, Navigation, Timing, Clock, PNT, Space Electronics